Current and future missions:

 - To enable assessment and selection for candidates seeking to participate in such activities;

-- To provide information required by others, primarily OSCE or FCO as essential part of agreed activities.
+- To provide information required by others, primarily OSCE or FCDO as essential part of agreed activities.

 The data held will include: